marianthraper/syntax_validation/README.md

 # syntax_validation
 Syntax Validation of some R constructs using PLY tools in Python.
-AFLL Projects Ssem-3)
+AFLL Project (Sem-3)
 # Custom Language Parser and Interpreter

 ## Project Overview